rotki/rotki/docs/api.rst

    :reqjson string quote_asset: Optionally filter trades by quote_asset.
 A valid asset identifier has to be provided.
 If missing trades are not filtered by quote asset.
    :reqjson string trade_type: Optionally filter trades by type.
 A valid trade type (buy, sell) has to be provided.
 If missing trades are not filtered by type.
    :reqjson bool include_ignored_trades: Determines whether ignored trades should be included in the result returned.
 Defaults to ``"true"``.
+   :reqjson bool exclude_ignored_assets: Determines whether the trades with ignored assets should be included in the result returned.
+Defaults to ``"true"``.
    :reqjson bool only_cache: Optional.If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.

    .. _trades_schema_section: